Håkan Bråkan (TV series)

-Håkan Bråkan was the Sveriges Television's Christmas calendar of 2003, based on the literary character with the same name.
+Håkan Bråkan is the Sveriges Television's Christmas calendar of 2003, based on the literary character with the same name.

 The paper-calendar depicts the Andersson family's house, and characters from the series.
 The background also shows the mental institution where Karin lives during parts of the series.

 Story

 The plot is based on Familjen Anderssons sjuka jul and the Christmas show featured Håkan as the protagonist.
 Contrary to the belief of Sune, Håkan is actually a very nice and thoughtful 7-year-old boy.
 He is quite ingenious and does lots of pranks that usually puts him or others in a tight spot but this is seldom his intended purpose.
 When Håkan's mother Karin is doing all of the Christmas chores, she becomes so stressed she eventually winds up in a mental hospital, and this is the main story of the TV show since Christmas is ending and there is still no Christmas presents or candy.
 Chaos ensues.

 Håkan's rather stupid father Rudolf is by his side in this and throughout the show he tries his best to make Christmas perfect, but fails miserably.
 He and Håkan try to bring the mother home from a crazed doctor at the mental institution who is obsessed with keeping the mother there and not having to celebrate Christmas alone.